gottacatchenall/ms_sampling_effort/manuscript.md

 acceptable to infer network properties and predict interactions.

+# The impact of false-negatives on network analysis and prediction

-# Effects of false-negatives on network properties
+## Effects of false-negatives on network properties

 Here we simulate the effects of observation error to generate false negatives in the samples of ecological networks and compare the computed network properties